sammyfort/mNotify-laravel/README.md

 ```

  <p align="center">
- If you find anything that you think needs to addressed, send me a tweet
+ If you find anything that you think needs to be addressed, send me a message on twitter
 </p>

 <p align="center">